ChaseTramel/tech-writing-blog/src/content/pages/about.md

 ## Here’s a little more about me:

-Technology: With a solid foundation in front-end development and an insatiable curiosity for all things tech, I’ve honed my ability to translate code into conversations.
+- Technology Whisper: With a solid foundation in front-end development and an insatiable curiosity for all things tech, I’ve honed my ability to translate code into conversations.
 My secret weapon?
 Markdown!
 It’s not just a syntax for me; it’s a way to craft stories that resonate.

-Git & GitHub: Version control is amazing.
+- Git & GitHub: Version control is amazing.
 I thrive on the collaborative spirit of GitHub.
 It's where my project management skills really shine, keeping everything organized and moving forward.

-M
-Event Host and WordPress Wizard: From orchestrating events that bring communities together to managing WordPress websites with a flair for design, I've got the knack for creating experiences online and offline that are memorable and engaging.
+- Event Host & WordPress Wizard: From orchestrating events that bring communities together to managing WordPress websites with a flair for design, I've got the knack for creating experiences online and offline that are memorable and engaging.

-Community Builder: Whether it’s leading a team of volunteers at an animal shelter or managing a bustling Discord server, I believe in the power of community.
+- Community Builder: Whether it’s leading a team of volunteers at an animal shelter or managing a bustling Discord server, I believe in the power of community.
 It’s all about connecting, sharing, and growing together.

 ## My Journey